mrismanaziz/Reforestation/README.md

-## Is there a hole in your shoe?
-No… Then how’d you get your foot in it?
+## What do you call a crowd of chess players bragging about their wins in a hotel lobby?
+Chess nuts boasting in an open foyer.